GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/use-case/datapreprocessing/ray/README.md

    kubectl apply -f job.yaml
    ```

-1. Monitor the execution in Ray Dashboard
+1. Monitor the execution in Ray Dashboard.
+See how to launch [Ray Dashboard][ray-dashboard]

    - Jobs -> Running Job ID
       - See the Tasks/actors overview for Running jobs
       - See the Task Table for a detailed view of task and assigned node(s)
    - Cluster -> Node List
       - See the Ray actors running on the worker process

 1. Once the Job is completed, both the prepared dataset as a CSV and the images are stored in Google Cloud Storage.